2025 Disney on the Yard Innovation Challenge Terms and Conditions

 A. First Place

-i.
 Each first place Finalist Team member will receive a $4,000 scholarship.

-ii.
 The HBCU of the first place Finalist Team will receive a $10,000 school grant.

 B. Second Place

-i.
 Each second place Finalist Team member will receive a $2,000 scholarship.

 C. Third Place

-i.
 Each third place Finalist Team member will receive a $1,000 scholarship.

-D. Faculty Contacts are not eligible for awards.
+D. Faculty Contacts are not eligible for Awards.

 E. Disney will deliver scholarship funds via electronic deposit.
 Student scholarship funds can be used to cover the unmet cost of tuition, mandatory fees, books and supplies, on-campus room and board and other direct expenses as defined by each HBCU’s published cost of attendance or as otherwise directed by each HBCU.